 Catch Phrase: "FIND IT!" (or, occasionally in the early episodes, "Trash it!").

-Early-Installment Weirdness: The hidden pictures round in the Eure era had a few differences in the first episodes to be filmed.
+The hidden pictures round in the Eure era had a few differences in the first episodes to be filmed.
 The pictures themselves appeared without the wind chime sound effect used later, while missed objects were circled with a yellow telestrator pen rather than indicated by darkening the picture except for a light circle around the object.
 The contestant interviews also happened at the beginning of the first round rather than after the second picture clue.

 The very earliest taped episodes featured no pink paint around the hall window on the top floor, as well as unusual room configurations - one episode featured what might be the only appearance of the Kids' Room prior to the second Eure season, while another episode or two had a principal's office as a room, never to be seen again afterwards.
 Some of the sound effects differed as well; for example, the "winning" bell was used to signal the Instant Prize Room.
 And while the instant prizes for most of the 1987 season were trips to either Walt Disney World or Space Camp, some of the very earliest episodes featured portable televisions or phone/answering machines as the instant prize.

 Linked List Clue Methodology: In the Room-to-Room Romp, the first clue gave the location to a clue card hidden somewhere in the room; on the card was the room the team was to go to next as well as the clue for that room.
 Finding a clue card in each of six rooms (all eight in the UK) won the grand prize.

-Shout-Out: Starting with the second Eure series, the shop window in the General Store read "Klinghoffer's General Store", a reference to series producer Michael Klinghoffer.
+In the second Eure season, the shop window in the General Store read "Klinghoffer's General Store", a reference to series producer Michael Klinghoffer.

 Timed Mission: The individual room searches (30 seconds), and the Romp especially (6 rooms in 90 seconds in the US; all 8 rooms in 3 or 4 minutes in the UK).